jamesminardi/mips-pipeline-processor/README.md

 * `mips`: MIPS assembly program tests
 * `src`: Source code of the pipelined processor
 * `test`: Test benches for individual VHDL components

+### Software Branch
+The `software` branch features a software-scheduled design that does not include any hazard mitigation techniques.
+Thus any data or control hazards must be resolved using software no ops.
+This design was implemented first before the hardware-scheduled design.

 ## Pipeline Stages
 1. Instruction Fetch (IF)